Project Structure

 Chrome Extension

-Located in extension/
+Located in extension/ folder

 Backend API

-Node.js + Express in backend/
+Node.js + Express in backend/ folder

 Quick Links